 The maximum number of hours a driver can drive for in two consecutive weeks is 90.

-A minimum rest of 11 hours must be taken in a 24 hour period.
+A minimum rest of 11 hours must be taken in a 24-hour period.
 You can reduce this to 9 hours for a maximum of 3 times during a week.
 If you take a long break of at least 3 hours during work, it can be considered as a part of your daily rest.

 These are only a few of the drivers hours rules.
 For more rules and details, please refer to the VOSA Rule Book which is available online.
-Remember by breaking a rule you would not only commit an offense but would also put your life and others’ to risk.
+Remember by breaking a rule you would not only commit an offence but would also put your life and others’ to risk.